This topic describes the scenarios and usage of the event analysis feature.

 Event analysis is a statistical analysis of event-based metrics and drill-down analysis based on grouping and filtering conditions.
 It can help enterprises understand the user usage of products and further explore the main factors that affect the change of metrics.
 After a query is performed through event analysis, it can be saved as a report and added to a self-made dashboard for display and statistics.

-Event: a description of the user's interaction during the use of the product, that is, when and where the user does what kind of things, such as clicking to register, adding to the shopping cart, playing music, etc.
+Event: describes the interaction behavior of the user during the use of the product, that is, when, where, and what kind of behavior the user performs, such as clicking to register, adding to the shopping cart, or playing music.

 Metrics: Metrics are tools for describing or measuring goals, such as the number of new users.